by Kyle Mayer

 I was not there, but I have heard it from the man-with-long-hair.
 I have heard that the well-liked-kid was enjoying himself like the rest of them, and still functional enough to attribute his haphazard swagger to the motion of the waves.

-My source did not claim to know who suggested that they swim, but in his telling it was he himself who volunteered to dive first.
+My source did not claim to know who suggested that they swim, but in his telling, it was he himself who volunteered to dive first.
 Upon resurfacing and returning to the boat the entire crew had a laugh at his expense and it became the turn of the well-liked-kid.

 He too dove from the boat and into the water.
 Perhaps his dive was slightly different.
 Perhaps the boat had drifted to a shallower section of water.
 Or perhaps he just managed to find the one rock that was out of place on the flat bottom of the shallow lake.
 Luck can be strange like that.
 All it took was one bad jump, and just like that the man-with-long-hair no longer has a part in this story, and the well-liked-kid became the unfortunate-kid.
 I wasn’t there.
 I try not to judge.

 It was a year and a half later when I entered this story.
 I’d been working at the place-with-four-rear-doors-and-no-front-lobby for two years but I still didn’t know the name of the man-with-the-red-beard.
 I wasn’t terribly big on names and we hardly ever interacted.
 I’d seen him around before, of course, but that was the first time he had approached me.
 I was a solid mess back then.
-I’d been working in manufacturing for the better part of a decade, but well into my fourth job I still hadn’t learned any useful skills and constantly found myself sitting on the bottom rung of the cooperate ladder.
+I’d been working in manufacturing for the better part of a decade, but well into my fourth job I still hadn’t learned any useful skills and constantly found myself sitting on the bottom rung of the corporate ladder.
 Whatever he saw in me I didn’t see in myself, or maybe that’s why he picked me.

 I was a technician, which is a fancy way for saying that I moved the heavy shit from the north end of the building where the trucks dropped it off, down to the south end of the building where the important people needed it moved to, and then after the important people had finished tinkering with their important shit, I’d move it back.
 The only difference between me and the people-who-clean-the-stuff-that-nobody-wants-to-clean is that I had to have government security clearance, seeing as I was lugging around the very-important-shit.
 Which back in those days was a fancy way of saying that on top of my union dues, I also owed the state an annual fee for a personal history inspection that never happened, and that I had to sign a great deal of forms saying I wasn’t a terrorist, that I hadn’t been a terrorist, and that I wasn’t planning to be a terrorist.
 Oh, and my family couldn’t be terrorists either.
 The government officials were very insistent on that.

 Sometimes the very-important-person would be there when I dropped things off, and that was fun because I could hang around and watch him open it.
 Once I was actually allowed to help assemble the thing, which I was told was a waveguide for a beam column.
-It felt kind of special to be privy to whatever advanced government shit they were building, but driving the fork lift was considerably more fun.
+It felt kind of special to be privy to whatever advanced government shit they were building, but driving the forklift was considerably more fun.

 The man-with-the-red-beard wanted to know if I was looking for a job, even though he knew that I wasn’t, and told me that he knew of a place at the university that was looking for someone just like me.
 Which, given the state of government contracts back then, was a courteous way of telling me that I was now working for the university.
 He told me that with my radiation training and my government security clearance, I was the perfect candidate for the job.
 I later found that to be considerate, but incorrect.
 My new boss, whom I came to know as the man-in-the-brown-suit, ran a far more professional operation than I was used to, what with his relationship to the university and all.